neophnx/arat/doc/source/index.rst

 ..
-Brat documentation master file, created by sphinx-quickstart on Fri Jun  8 23:01:32 2018.
+Arat documentation master file, created by sphinx-quickstart on Fri Jun  8 23:01:32 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Brat's documentation!
+Welcome to Arat's documentation!
 ================================

 .. toctree::